codigo/container-updater/README.md

 3. The application should now be running and accessible at `http://localhost:3000`.

 Remember to secure your JWT_SECRET and never commit it to version control.
 In production environments, consider using Docker secrets or environment variables injected at runtime for sensitive information.

+## Contributing

+Contributions are welcome!
+Please read the CONTRIBUTING.md file for guidelines on how to submit pull requests and report issues.

+## License

+This project is licensed under the ISC License - see the [LICENSE.md](LICENSE.md) file for details.